galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

     - A global open science collaboration by investigators
 - All these views are true, but incomplete.
 Seeing the big picture requires many perspectives and opinions.
 - A separate Lesson gives examples of how activities were started.
 These stories can provide information and strategies for participants thinking about initiating new activities.
-- This Lesson outlines the major components of the project, in the form of a field guide for participants.
+- This section introduces the field guide for participants.
 The [Hub](https://galaxyproject.org/) can provide much more detail and current activities, particularly once you know what you are looking for.
-Where possible, links to the relevant Hub pages are provided in this Lesson.
+Where possible, links to the relevant Hub pages are provided in the detailed sections of the guide.
+The introduction shows how the guide is structured and gives a definition for the term "community" because it is used widely.
+Sections are linked at the end of this module, or from the main Topic page.

 > <tip-title>Classifying components in a global open science project is a hard problem</tip-title>
 > - Categories and divisions are necessarily arbitrary.